Doina

 The Five Happy Years of Toia’s Life - Doina Ruști

-Toia—a beautiful name, isn’t it?
-An eighteen-year-old boy, dark-skinned, with green eyes, always wearing a flamboyant hat.
-Though it was nothing more than a simple straw weave, it was ennobled by a strip of cloth that still preserved something of its former fire: no longer red, but a faded pink, over which a thin layer of dust had settled.
-Onto this ornament—like a wreath rising toward the crown—were sewn all kinds of things: tiny buttons, coins and beads, little tin figurines, apple seeds, painted bone fragments, and other objects that, over time, had lost both shape and identity.
+Toia—beautiful name, isn’t it?
+An eighteen-year-old fellow, dark-skinned and green-eyed, always wearing a flamboyant hat.
+Though nothing more than woven straw, it was ennobled by a strip of cloth that still preserved something of its original fire: no longer red, but a faded rose color, dusted over with a thin veil of street dust.
+On this ornament—like a little wreath rising toward the crown—were sewn all sorts of things: tiny buttons, coins and beads, small tin figurines, apple seeds, painted bone fragments, and other objects that over time had lost their shape and identity.

-In any case, Toia stood out.
-Everyone on the estate knew him, for he was a kind of jack-of-all-trades.
-He lived on the property of the boyar Dumitrache Racoviță—roughly where the Capital Police stands today—in a large house with an upper floor, numerous wings, outbuildings, and a vast garden, just as shown on a Poitevin-Skeletti map you can still find online.
+In any case, Toia was impossible to miss.
+The entire household knew him well, for he was a sort of jack-of-all-trades.
+He lived on the estate of the boyar Dumitrache Racoviță—roughly where the Capital Police stands today—in a large house with an upper floor and many wings, with outbuildings and a wide garden, just as it appears on a map by Poitevin-Skeletti that you can still find online.

-Living in the very heart of the town and in such a large household, he became known throughout the neighborhood as well.
-The people of Bucharest recognized him by his hat, while the locals called him by name.
+Living in the very heart of the town and in such a grand household, he soon became known throughout the neighborhood as well.
+The people of Bucharest recognized him by his hat, while the folk of the mahala called him by name.

-Racoviță himself had noticed him, and sometimes, in the evenings, asked him to sing at the table.
-Toia plucked the cobza and had a melodious voice; whatever he sang brought a fine mist to the eyes, making onlookers see him as gentler, kinder.
+Racoviță himself had noticed him and sometimes, in the evenings, asked him to sing at the table.
+Toia plucked the cobza and had such a melodious voice that whatever he sang left a shimmer of tears on the lashes, making the idle listeners see him as gentler and kinder than he really was.

-For in his real world there were small chicks growing—dreams and whims.
-In short, one day, when he was sent to buy coffee pots at the Outer Market, Toia realized just how vast Bucharest was.
-He wandered the streets, stared wide-eyed through the neighborhoods, and by evening reached Pantelimon, where another face of life was about to begin.
+For in his real world, small broods of dreams and whims were quietly growing.
+One day he was sent to buy coffee pots in the Outer Market, and it was then that Toia realized how large Bucharest truly was.
+He wandered through streets and alleys, gaping at the neighborhoods, and by evening found himself in Pantelimon—where another face of life was about to begin.

-Near a gate he caught sight of Tranca—Dumitrana in the official records—a tall girl whose gaze struck him straight in the groin.
+Near a gate he caught sight of Tranca—Dumitrana in the official records—a tall girl whose gaze struck him straight in the gut.
 Or rather, even lower.

 And so the search began.

-Toia had to be brought home at any cost, and usually this was quite simple, for a slave was not only dark-skinned but often marked as well—branded with his master’s initial, tattooed, or even artistically nicked on an ear.
-Still, let us not forget: his green eyes made him easier to hide in a neighborhood of similarly dark complexions.
-Moreover, Toia had meanwhile become Tranca’s husband—a free woman with a good reputation in the district.
-They had proper papers, so one could say he was a former slave, integrated.
+Toia had to be brought back home at any cost.
+Usually this was quite easy, for a slave was not only dark-skinned but often marked as well—branded with the master’s initial, tattooed, or sometimes with an ear notched in an artistic fashion.
+Yet let us not forget: Toia’s green eyes made him easier to hide in a mahala where many people were themselves dark-complexioned.
+Besides, by then Toia had become the husband of Tranca, a free woman with a good reputation in the neighborhood.
+They even had proper papers, so one might say he was now a fugitive slave who had managed to settle into ordinary life.

-By then he had four children, all legally property of the great Racoviță, who opened a lawsuit through which I myself learned Toia’s story.
+By then he had four children, all legally the property of the great Racoviță, who opened a lawsuit through which I myself discovered Toia’s story.

 It is May 1794.
-Among the petitions received at the chancery is one signed by Tranca.
+Among the petitions received at the chancery lies one signed by Tranca.
 She does not complain about losing Toia, but about losing a child.
-She writes out her story in detail; we learn how happy those five years had been for her.
-One boy and three girls were the living proof of that time spent with Toia.
-And now Racoviță—a great boyar with titles and money—had decided to intrude into her life.
+Patiently she writes out her story, and we learn how happy those five years had been for her.
+One boy and three girls stood as living proof of that time spent beside Toia.
+And now Racoviță—a powerful boyar with titles and money—had decided to step into her life.

-Still, the boyar was gallant.
+Still, the boyar was generous in his own way.
 He did not want all the offspring of his slave.
-He renounced the girls; they could remain with their mother.
+He renounced the girls; they might remain with their mother.
 But Mavrodin, about five years old, seemed to him rightly destined for his household.
-He already imagined the boy keeping the drone for his father during pleasant evenings at the manor.
+He could already picture the boy keeping the drone beside his father during pleasant evenings at the manor.

-As for Toia, there was no question.
-He was to be returned “home” and punished as an example.
+As for Toia—there was no discussion.
+He would return “home” and be punished as an example.

-Prince Moruzi read the case and then requested further information on the trial.
-Witnesses were brought.
+Prince Moruzi read the petition and asked for further information about the case.
+Witnesses were brought in.
 Mavrodin passed from one side to the other.
-But Tranca was strong.
-She had arguments and a mouth that would not fall silent.
-Above all, she was free—and she had the neighborhood on her side.
+But Tranca stood firm.
+She had arguments, and a mouth that did not know how to fall silent.
+Above all, she was a free woman—and the entire mahala stood behind her.

-People who sang in the evenings at Saint Pantelimon and believed in him, calling him the doctor without silver, came forward and swore on the cross that Mavrodin was not Toia’s child.
+People who sang in the evenings at Saint Pantelimon, who believed in him and called him the doctor without silver, came forward and swore on the cross that Mavrodin was not Toia’s child.

-“The Muscovites,” replied the chorus of locals—the Russian troops who had once flooded the city.
+“The Muscovites,” answered the chorus of the mahala.

 The boyars sighed.
-Moruzi continued to smile.
-And Tranca was finally relieved of her worries.
+Moruzi kept smiling.
+And Tranca was finally free of her worries.

 Mavrodin returned home with his mother.
-Things quickly settled back into normality.
+Life quickly settled back into its ordinary rhythm.

-And somewhere, in a courtyard off Lipscani Street, Toia dreamed of those five years—the only freedom he would ever have.
+And somewhere, in a courtyard on Lipscani Street, Toia dreamed of those five years—the only freedom he would ever know.

 share on Twitter